 No. Students are neither employees of the organization they do a project for, nor of Riipen (who will pay their stipend).
 As such, students do not qualify for any benefits and will not obtain any record of employment (ROE) from either organizations.
-Upon matching to a Level UP project, Riipen will require students to submit their legal name, social insurance number (SIN) and mailing address so that we can issue the appropriate tax form(s).

 Is Level UP available in French?

 Yes, Level UP is available in French on the platform.
-All communications and marketing collaterals are also available in French.
+All communications and marketing collateral are also available in French.
 If you'd like to use the Riipen platform in French, you can navigate to your dashboard, click the drop down arrow in the top right corner and again on "Settings".
 Under "Accessibility", you will be able to change your language preference to French.

 Still have questions?
 Reach out to us via live-chat in the avocado found in the bottom right-hand corner of your screen.